 Final Thoughts

 Many LTO penalties leave motorists scratching their heads in confusion and frustration.
-But nothing much can be done except to pay what’s due.
-Being aware of the rules and regulations set by the agency won't only save you from paying the LTO fee but ensure hassle-free driving, too.
+But not much can be done except to pay what’s due.
+Be aware of the rules and regulations set by the agency to save yourself from the LTO fees and ensure hassle-free driving.

 Obey traffic rules and practice safe and defensive driving so that you won’t be penalized with a fine.
-Also, renew your car registration on time, so you won’t be paying LTO fees for late registration.
+Renew your car registration on time so you won’t pay LTO fees for late registration.
 Lastly, renew your driver’s license while it’s still valid, as renewing an expired license can cost you more.

 |